Ronitsabhaya75/Habit-tracker/README.md

-My name is diego and i like coding
+echo "My name is Aashishpal Reddy Kandala.
+This is my fourth semester in UNT."